 To do that, go through Facebook “Live shopping” in the Facebook live producer and use an external camera.
 Then have your products in a Facebook shop that links to your website.

-Jennifer Backus of Jenn's Java shared her neighborhood marketing success that "during the initial lockdown we posted 'Dessert Drops' with pictures of desserts as we were cutting them in the store.
+Jennifer Backus of Jenn's Java shared her neighborhood marketing success "during the initial lockdown, we posted 'Dessert Drops' with pictures of desserts as we were cutting them in the store.
 People would message us to reserve items and then come grab their assortment at the end of the day.
 Thankfully we've been able to stay open for at least pick up through the entire experience.
 It was wildly successful."

 Find novelty with mass appeal

-Debbie Sue in Alberta, Canada brought in locally grown heart-shaped cucumbers this week.
+Debbie Sue in Alberta, Canada, brought in locally grown heart-shaped cucumbers this week.
 “I special ordered them as a novelty item for Valentine's week at our garden center.
 Posts, videos, sharing customers stories on Instagram.
 Value added.
 Literally no other retailer has these."

-Direct mail a print catalogue
+Direct mail a print catalog

 The marketing maneuver generated $500K in new business and opened up a new part of his gift basket business that will produce over 1M in sales in 2021.
 Here's a link to the catalog.

 Linda Pasco added categories and changed the name they used in the local phone listing and on Google to reflect who they are and what they sell more adequately.